ArkWebCore/ArkWeb-explainers/Arkweb-Proposal-Maxium-Fling-Speed.md

 ## Introduction

-This proposal aims to establish a declarative mechanism `HTMLMetaElement.maxFlingSpeed ` to limit fling speed on websites with complex dom structure.
+This proposal aims to establish a declarative mechanism via the HTML `meta` element to limit fling speed on websites with complex dom structure.

 ## User-Facing Problem